SanctumLabs/messageschema/events/README.md

 # Events

 Contains schema messages that are used to define events in a platform.
+This is especially useful for an event driven architecture.
+This allows the platform to have a unified way of communicating events in the system between microservices and decouples this from the services.
+Services are then aligned on a schema and format of communicating with each other, further reducing coupling and ensuring that events have the same format and aren't restricted to individual services.

+Note that an event is something that has already happened & NOT a command that is triggered.
+These schema messages should be used to define events that have already occurred and not used as commands to trigger an event to occur.

 ## Pre-requisites